Title IX Grievance Procedures

 the university Title IX Coordinator determines in his or her judgment: (1) that such disclosure is necessary to protect the health, safety, or well-being of members of the Southern Virginia community; or (2) that such disclosure advances the interests of those involved in the process and/or the University and outweighs the interest in confidentiality.
 While the Title IX Coordinator will consider any requests made by a complainant for confidentiality or that a Title IX grievance not be investigated, the University Title IX Coordinator must take appropriate steps to respond to the grievance consistent with the requirements of Title IX.

 Retaliation against any person in the University community either for alleging discrimination prohibited by Title IX or for cooperating in these grievance procedures is strictly prohibited.

 Allegations of discrimination prohibited by Title IX shall be reviewed by applying a preponderance of the evidence standard.

-When the Title IX office is notified of a report or concern (actual knowledge), the University may impose reasonable and appropriate interim measures, some of which could become permanent upon resolution of the complaint, to protect the parties involved.
-These supportive measures may be offered to both the Complainant and the Respondent., and are available whether or not the complainant chooses to file a formal grievance.
+Upon receipt of a report or actual knowledge, the University may impose reasonable and appropriate interim, supportive measures, some of which could become permanent upon resolution of the complaint, to protect the parties involved.
 The University will make reasonable efforts to communicate with the parties to ensure that all safety concerns, both emotional and physical well-being, are being addressed.
-Potential supportive measures, implemented at the discretion of the university, may include:
+Such measures may be imposed regardless of whether formal disciplinary action is sought by the complainant or the University and will be implemented at the discretion of the University.
+Potential supportive measures may include: